2.5.1 (October 13, 2020)

 The Query Worker will SELECT from this table by account_id and try to select as many records as possible measuring it as records/sec selected as well as Megabytes/sec select to test the end-to-end performance and to provide proof of work.

 End-to-end performance has to do with the fact that some JDBC drivers have optmizations.
 If you just execute the query, the JDBC driver may not fetch the record from the server until you actually request for a value of a column.

-To proove that we are actually reading the columns we are SELECTing, we sum up the bytes of all the filds reeturned as proof of work.
+To prove that we are actually reading the columns we are SELECTing, we sum up the bytes of all the filds reeturned as proof of work.

-To achieve maximum throughput, each ingestion worker will start multiple threads that each will:
+To achieve maximum throughput, each ingestion worker will start multiple threads that will each: